edsaav/nail/README.md

 skink build <file> [--context-files <file1> <file2> ...] [--model <model>]
 ```

-The target file should already exist and should contain a description of the file that you are trying to build.
+The target file should contain a description of the file that you are trying to build.
 The more specific the specification, the more accurate the result.
 As an example:

 ```
 A python script with a function that does the following: